arXiv/arxiv-docs/about/reports/2019_usage.md

 - uni-saarland.de includes downloads from uni-sb.de.
 - upmc.fr includes downloads from jussieu.fr.

-(\**) Some institutions' downloads were created via an alternative method due to anomalies.
-They have been placed at their approximate rank and are noted by the parentheses around the rank number.
-Downloads for these institutions have been left out of the calculation for precentage of total.
+(\**) Some institutions' downloads were created via an alternative method due to anomalies and are noted by the parentheses around the rank number.